-- When the child is enrolled in the same child care arrangement and care averages 1 to 17 hours a week, the appropriate monthly 50% rate for half- time care is paid to the facility. - When the child is enrolled in the same child care arrangement and care averages 18 to 31 hours per week, the appropriate monthly 75% rate for three-fourths care is paid to the facility. - When the child is enrolled in the same child care arrangement and care averages 32 to 55 hours per week, the appropriate monthly 100% rate for full-time care is paid to the facility.
+When the child is enrolled in the same child care arrangement and care averages 1 to 17 hours a week, the appropriate monthly 50% rate for half-time care is paid to the facility.

+When the child is enrolled in the same child care arrangement and care averages 18 to 31 hours per week, the appropriate monthly 75% rate for three-fourths care is paid to the facility.

+When the child is enrolled in the same child care arrangement and care averages 32 to 55 hours per week, the appropriate monthly 100% rate for full-time care is paid to the facility.

-Chapter 5.
-Establishing Need, Level, and A Plan of Care There are times when a child has a need for care above 55 hours per week.
+There are times when a child has a need for care above 55 hours per week.
 If a child has a need for care above 55 hours per week and the child attends the same provider for all hours of care, the child will have one plan of care at 150%, 175% or 200 % instead of two plans of care.
 NC FAST will automatically create one plan of care and one voucher in these situations.